apptainer/singularity-userdocs/singularity_and_docker.rst

 Once you have an account for Sylabs Cloud, and have logged in to the portal, select `Remote Builder <https://cloud.sylabs.io/builder>`_.
 The right-hand side of this page is devoted to use of the Singularity CLI.
 Self-generated API tokens are used to enable authenticated access to the Remote Builder.
 To create a 30-day token, follow the `instructions provided <https://cloud.sylabs.io/auth/tokens>`_.
 Once the token has been created, store it in the file ``$HOME/.singularity/sylabs-token``.

-The above token provides authenticate use of the Sylabs Cloud Remote Builder when ``--remote`` is appended to the Singularity ``build`` command.
+The above token provides authenticated use of the Sylabs Cloud Remote Builder when ``--remote`` is appended to the Singularity ``build`` command.
 For example, for remotely hosted images:

 .. code-block:: none